Insight Selling – The Complete Guide to Start Using Data To Invoke Change

 Insight Selling is a more modern sales approach than Solution Selling.

 Solution Selling involves salespeople acting like doctors, asking questions to uncover and identify the prospect’s challenges.
-From there, they can suggest and help find the prospect a solution.
+From there, they can suggest and help find a solution for the prospect.

 Insight Selling offers valuable insights throughout the sales process to prospects who already grasp their challenge and its solution.
 That’s why many consider Solution Selling outdated compared to Insight Selling.
-Prospects usually approach salespeople after conducting research, already understanding their needs and potential solutions.
+Prospects usually approach salespeople after researching, already understanding their needs and potential solutions.

 Infographic on the differences between Insight Sellers vs Solution Sellers